Fastlane-LLC/xpayoff-docs/source/includes/_orders.md

 }
 ```

-You can use this route to make a loan payoff request as well as additional order types if subscribed to xData.
+You can use this route to make a loan payoff quote as well as additional order types if subscribed to xData.
 Please note that although not every field is required, our query success rate increases with the more data provided to us.

 Please note that if you are subscribed to our Fulfillment Center, high success rates require as much information as possible.